Martin-Andreev-288/fast-pizza/README.md

 # react-pizza-pro

-**Disclaimer**: This repository is a TypeScript version of my original [React project](https://github.com/Martin-Andreev-288/react-pizza-pro), which is based on [The Ultimate React Course 2024: React, Next.js, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.
+**Disclaimer**: This repository is a TypeScript version of my original [React project](https://github.com/Martin-Andreev-288/react-pizza-pro), which is based on [The Ultimate React Course](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.
 <br />The primary goal of this repository was to migrate the original project from JavaScript to TypeScript while preserving its functionality.
 No additional features or major changes were made beyond improving type safety and TypeScript adoption.
 <br />All credit for the original design and concepts goes to Jonas Schmedtmann.
 This repository serves as my implementation of the project following the course, now adapted to TypeScript.